Karch Kiraly

-Kiraly is currently the head coach of the United States women's national volleyball team leading them to their first-ever gold medal in the 2020 Tokyo Olympics and thereby completing the "triple crown" of coaching an Olympic gold medal winning team as well as personally winning gold medals in both indoor and beach volleyball.
+Kiraly is currently the head coach of the United States men's national volleyball team.
+Previously, he was the coach of the United States women’s national team leading them to their first-ever gold medal in the 2020 Tokyo Olympics and thereby completing the "triple crown" of coaching an Olympic gold medal-winning team as well as personally winning gold medals in both indoor and beach volleyball.

 Early life

 Kiraly grew up in Santa Barbara, California.
 He began playing volleyball at age six with encouragement from his father, Laszlo Kiraly, who had been a member of the Hungarian Junior National team prior to fleeing the country during the Hungarian national uprising of 1956.
 At age 11, Kiraly entered his first beach volleyball tournament paired with his father.

-Kiraly attended Santa Barbara High School, where he was a member of the boys' varsity volleyball team.
 His father played a key role in creating the boys' volleyball program at the school.
 The Dons of Santa Barbara made it to the championship game twice during Kiraly's high school years, reaching the finals his sophomore year before losing in the championship match to San Clemente High School in 1976.
-In his senior year Kiraly's high school team went undefeated, winning CIF SS by defeating Laguna Beach High School in the title game in 1978, and Kiraly was voted Sectional Player of the Year.
+In his senior year, Kiraly's high school team went undefeated, winning CIF SS by defeating Laguna Beach High School in the title game in 1978, and Kiraly was voted Sectional Player of the Year.
 During his high school years, Kiraly was invited to join the Junior National Team, on which he competed for three years.
 Kiraly has credited his high school coach, Rick Olmstead, for teaching him the value of hard work and dedication.

-While growing up he had the Hungarian nickname Karcsi (pronounced Karch-ee), which corresponds to the Hungarian name Karoly for Charles.
+While growing up, he had the Hungarian nickname Karcsi (pronounced Karch-ee), which corresponds to the Hungarian name Karoly for Charles.
 Later at UCLA he began to be called Karch.